defenseunicorns/baffles-infra/README.md

 # baffles-infra

-A repository containing scripts to bootstrap Kubernetes with Baffles on various cloud and on-prem providers.
+A utility repository containing code for provisioning infrastructure for the Baffles project.

+## Contributing

+Contributions are welcome!
+Please see the [Contributing Guide](CONTRIBUTING.md) for more information.